MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/registry-and-typelib-global-functions.md

  **Başlık:** atlbase.h

  ## <a name="afxregopenkey"></a> AfxRegOpenKey
- Belirtilen kayıt defteri anahtarı açar.
+ Belirtilen kayıt defteri anahtarı'nı açar.

 ### <a name="syntax"></a>Sözdizimi